 There are many spoof histories of Morris on You Tube such as the one at:

 Despite the fear in the 1960’s that Morris would die out, it seems to be spreading.
 Many people are taking it up as a form of recreational exercise.
 Most of the dances were originally associated with specific geographical areas but today you will find traditional dances being performed by people far remote from the original source.
 Camden Clog, noted for their Northern styles, are based in London.
 Morris troupes can be found in many parts of the world including the USA, Australasia, Utrecht in Holland and Spain’s Costa Blanca.

 The younger generation are often a little lacking but once tried are often hooked for life.
 I came across this gem on Youtube quite by chance.
 The joy and energy of the children is obvious and it is so much healthier than a session on the Playstation.
-I understand it was made about 2007 but the venue and teams involved are as yet unknown to us.
+I understand it was made about 2007 but the venue is as yet unknown to us.
+We believe the team are the NYFTE.
 If we in Morris Minors can inspire such joy, energy and enthusiasm then we will be well satisfied. https://www.youtube.com/watch?v=5QnpPDBs74A